 Somm Wine Bar & Bistro

-Shed 22 Princes Wharf, Auckland Central, Auckland
+Shed 22, Princes Wharf, Auckland CBD

-Image Credit: Somm | Instagram
+Image Credit: Somm Wine Bar & Bistro | Instagram

 Or, settle in for bottle after bottle in this sleek space while you enjoy a food menu that goes far beyond the ‘light bites’ of a bar.
-We’re talking about a full restaurant offering of gourmet pizzas, cheese and charcuterie platters, and some of the best pate you’ll ever have.
-We also rate Somm for having one of the smoothest private dining nooks in Auckland—red velvet curtain and all.
+I'm talking about a full restaurant offering of gourmet pizzas, cheese and charcuterie platters, and some of the best pate you’ll ever have.
+I also rate Somm for having one of the smoothest private dining nooks in Auckland—red velvet curtain and all.

 Esther